• Thaïsa Way

 Urban@UW is an initiative of the Office of Research at UW to foster a community of urban researchers, teachers, and practitioners.
 As the founding director, I teamed with faculty, students, and civic leaders to build the scaffold to nurture a growing community across the academy and the region committed to addressing the grand challenges of urbanism in the 21st century.

-The project framed new avenues of investigation through trans-disciplinary scholarship and practice and more specifically, the role of digital tools to enrich historical investigations and analysis.
+The project framed emerging avenues of investigation through trans-disciplinary scholarship and practice and more specifically, the role of digital tools to enrich historical investigations and analysis.
 It generated a larger project: the UW Cities Collaboratory with the shared framework that considers cities as sites and agents of economic expansion, social interaction, political development, and cultural and intellectual incubation.To address these complexities, we must bring the best minds and ideas to the table

 Urban@UW